OpenBioMaps/documentation/official_docs/en/upload_forms.rst

 Form access
 ...........
-Azoknak a meghatározása akik láthatják/használhatják az űrlapot: bárki, bejelentkezett felhasználóknak, meghatározott csoport.
+Define who can see / use the form: anyone, logged in users, specific group.

 Form type
 .........
-Should be at least one from the following three options: web form, file upload form, externally accessible form
+Should be at least one from the following three options:

+web form, file upload form, API (externally accessible form, e.g. mobile app)

 Form description
 ................